tpbnick/docs/docs/rest-soap.md

 web services can also return data in Command Seperated Value (CSV), JavaScript Object Notation (JSON), and Really Simple Syndication (RSS) data formats.

+??? tip RESTful

-???+ tip When APIs embrace the styles and constraints of REST, they are said to be RESTful.
+    When APIs embrace the styles and constraints of REST, they are said to be RESTful.

 REST has guiding architectural constraints for an API to be considered RESTful: